Chinese Indonesian Batik

 The official language of Indonesia is Indonesian (Bahasa Indonesia).
 However, it has a lot in common with other Malay dialects that have long been used as regional lingua francas, such as the Riau-Jambi dialect of eastern Sumatra, which developed from a literary style of the Malay language that was employed in the royal houses of that region.

-The main distinctions between standard Malay and standard Indonesian are found in their idioms and in specific pieces of vocabulary.
-It wasn't until 1972 that Indonesia and Malaysia came to an agreement on a consistent, updated spelling of the language, which allowed for enhanced communication and more freely shared literature between the two nations.
+The main distinctions between standard Malay and standard Indonesian are found in their idioms and specific pieces of vocabulary.
+It wasn't until 1972 that Indonesia and Malaysia agreed on a consistent, updated language spelling, which allowed for enhanced communication and more freely shared literature between the two nations.

-Writers of ethnic Chinese and Sumatran descent wrote novels, dramas, and poetry in the language, which served as the foundation for the development of contemporary Indonesian literature.
-Currently, the Indonesian language serves as the mother tongue for certain city inhabitants and as a second language for the majority of the population.
-University students are taught it, and it is utilized in scientific, philosophical, and legal publications as well as debates and discussions in these fields.
+Writers of ethnic Chinese and Sumatran descent wrote novels, dramas, and poetry in the language, which served as the foundation for developing contemporary Indonesian literature.
+Currently, Indonesian is the mother tongue of certain city inhabitants and is a second language for most of the population.
+University students are taught it, and it is utilized in scientific, philosophical, and legal publications, debates, and discussions in these fields.

-Most popular songs made for a national audience are written in the Indonesian language as well, which is used by radio stations, television networks, and films (local languages are rarely used).
+Most popular songs made for a national audience are written in the Indonesian language, which is used by radio stations, television networks, and films (local languages are rarely used).
 However, there are a lot of groups in the area that write and perform songs in local languages and dialects.

 Chinese Indonesian Religions

 On the island of Indonesia, Islam is practiced by over nine-tenths of the population.
-While Christians are few in number, they may be found in areas across the nation, notably in Flores and Timor, as well as northern Celebes, the interior of Kalimantan, and the Moluccas.
+While Christians are few, they may be found in areas across the nation, notably in Flores and Timor, northern Celebes, the interior of Kalimantan, and the Moluccas.
 The majority are Protestants or independent Christians, with the remainder primarily being Roman Catholics in affiliation.

-In addition to being Christian, many Chinese live in urban areas and practice Buddhism or Confucianism, which are occasionally combined with Christianity.
-Hindus constitute fewer than 2 percent of the population of Indonesia, despite the fact that Hinduism is the prominent religion on Bali and has a large number of believers on the island of Lombok.
-A number of indigenous faiths are practiced in certain distant places.
+In addition to being Christian, many Chinese live in urban areas and practice Buddhism or Confucianism, occasionally combined with Christianity.
+Hindus constitute less than 2 percent of the population of Indonesia, although Hinduism is the prominent religion in Bali and has many believers on the island of Lombok.
+Several indigenous faiths are practiced in certain distant places.

-Until they reached such wide areas as Java and southern Sumatra (which were free of natural obstructions), the main faiths of Indonesia were all introduced along the shore and spread slowly into the interior, with the exception of those in Java and southern Sumatra.
+Until they reached such wide areas as Java and southern Sumatra (which were free of natural obstructions), the main faiths of Indonesia were all introduced along the shore and spread slowly into the interior, except for those in Java and southern Sumatra.

-Long before the arrival of foreign faiths in these regions, such as central Kalimantan and western New Guinea, the northern Sumatran mountains and the interiors of other hilly islands, religions were mostly absent from these areas.
-However, a lot of the Christian missionary work that was done in the twentieth century went to people in the middle of the country.
+Long before the arrival of foreign faiths in these regions, such as central Kalimantan and western New Guinea, the northern Sumatran mountains, and the interiors of other hilly islands, religions were mostly absent from these areas.
+However, much of the Christian missionary work done in the twentieth century went to people in the middle of the country.

-The oldest documented history of Indonesia reveals considerable religious influences from India; the early Indonesian governments that were centered on Java or Sumatra evolved via several varieties of Hinduism, as well as Theravada and Mahayana Buddhism, as well as other religious traditions.
-The faiths of Hinduism and Buddhism were both followed as court religions throughout the 9th century CE; Shiva and Buddha were both seen as expressions of the same spiritual entity during this time period.
+The oldest documented history of Indonesia reveals considerable religious influences from India; the early Indonesian governments centered on Java or Sumatra evolved via several varieties of Hinduism, Theravada, Mahayana Buddhism, and other religious traditions.
+The faiths of Hinduism and Buddhism were followed as court religions throughout the 9th century C.E.; Shiva and Buddha were seen as expressions of the same spiritual entity during this time.

 In the 14th century, Islam, brought to Java and Sumatra by Muslim traders mostly from South Asia, supplanted Hinduism as the major religion along the beaches of Java and Sumatra, a process that took centuries.
 Islamic influence had spread across the archipelago by the 15th century, particularly in the coastal regions of neighboring islands in the archipelago.